Legacy-Edition-Minigames/Documentation/docs/source/toolbox/exporting-and-importing-servers.rst

 on more than one server.

 To make this process easier ToolBox supports Exporting and Importing your servers.
+You can share these exported servers with friends, or they may be requested by developers to help with support.

 Exporting a Server
 ^^^^^^^^^^^^^^^^^^